ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/traceability-matrix.rst

    11.4.4.1.f!the methods to qualify the software tool, if required, based on the determined level of confidence and ASIL.! :doc:`Evaluation Report - Qualification Method <evaluation-report:method>`
    11.4.4.2!To ensure the proper evaluation or usage of the software tool, the following information shall be available:!
 See sub items below
    11.4.4.2.a!a description of the features, functions and technical properties of the software tool;! :doc:`Qualification Plan - Ferrocene details <qualification-plan:details>`
-   11.4.4.2.b!the user manual or other usage guides, if applicable;! :doc:`Safety Manual - Associated documents <safety-manual:references>`
-   11.4.4.2.c!a description of the environment required for its operation,! :doc:`Safety Manual - Environment <safety-manual:environment>`
+   11.4.4.2.b!the user manual or other usage guides, if applicable;! :doc:`User Manual <user-manual:index>` 11.4.4.2.c!a description of the environment required for its operation,! :doc:`Safety Manual - Environment <safety-manual:environment>`
    11.4.4.2.d!a description of the expected behaviour of the software tool under anomalous operating conditions, if applicable;! :doc:`Safety Manual - Degraded environment <safety-manual:degraded-environment>`
    11.4.4.2.e!a description of known software tool malfunctions and the appropriate safeguards, avoidance or workaround measures, if applicable; and! :doc:`Safety Manual - Known problems <safety-manual:known-problems>`